annembrown/design595/project2.md

 # Design 595 Project 2: Landing an Impression
-Design a simple landing page for a client.
-The first part of the project will be done in groups. <br>
+Design a simple landing page for a client. <br>

 **This project is worth 30% of your final mark.**

 ## Overview
 You have been approached by an established organization looking to create a microsite/landing page for a small project they have.
 The goal of the project is to inform specific users about a service or opportunity they are offering, provide a compelling case for the user to participate and finally have so signup or purchase functionality.
 In this project, you will go from research all the way to developing a clickable prototype of the website.
 You will not be expected to code it.

-This will be a project where the early stages will be done in groups.
-All work for the projects will be done and delivered as a group up to, and including, the wireframes.
+**The first part of the project will be done in groups.** All work for the projects will be done and delivered as a group up to, and including, the wireframes.
 Each student, however, will develop their own moodboards and clickable prototypes.

 ## Process
 - Develop a research plan
 - Determine website goals and users personas
 - Plan out your landing page by developing user flows and wireframes
 - Develop a design language that you'll use for your website
-- Design you landing page
+- Design the landing page
 - Create a clickable prototype out of your design

 ## Learning Concepts
 - Planning and designing a simple landing page with a signup form
 - Basic research for web design project
 - Audience identification and personas
-- User Experience Flow sketching
+- User experience flow development
 - Wireframing
 - Visual direction development (Moodboard/style-tile/stylescape)
 - Clickable Prototype development